IshanKashyap01/HTML-CSS-JS/CSS/Fundamentals of CSS I/Methods.md

 - Precedence b/w the methods is decided as follows:

+  - *inline* is given precedence over *internal*

-  - If both *external and internal* are present in the `head` tag, precedence is given to whichever comes first
+  - If both *external and internal* are present in the `head` tag, precedence is given to whichever comes last

   - Otherwise, styles defined within the same tag (*inline/internal*) takes precedence

-  - *inline* is given precedence over *inline*

 ## Inline Styles